Greenwich CT: A Cheap Getaway?

 Tods Point aka Greenwich Point Park Greenwich CT

 From November 1 until the end of April, anyone can join CEO’s, debutants, happy families and working stiffs on the gorgeous loop around Greenwich Point.
-Also known as Tod’s Point, you’ll find this magical place at the end of Shore Rd. in Old Greenwich.
+Also known as Tod’s Point, you’ll find this magical place, overlooking Long Island Sound, at the end of Shore Road in Old Greenwich.

 Tod's Point Greenwich CT

 The 2.2 mile long path takes you on sand, through salt marsh, shoreline, and forest.
 In warm months, only Greenwich residents are allowed, but during off-season, entry is absolutely free.
-Lately (March 2020), Greenwich Point has been off-limits to dogs, due to rabid raccoons found in the park.
 Free entry from November 1st – April 30th.

-This Audubon flagship, on the corner of Riversville Rd. and John St., has 2,400 members and fantastic daily programs.
-There are seven Audubon sites in Greenwich.
+This Audubon flagship, Greenwich Audubon Center, on the corner of Riversville Rd. and John St., has 2,400 members and fantastic daily programs.
+Drive through the gates and get your bearings at the Kimberlin Nature Education Center – a beautiful craftsmen-style building.

-This one encompasses nearly 300 acres and 7 miles of hiking trails that meander through wetlands, meadows, hardwood forest and other habitats.
-All the ingredients are here to cure your “nature deficiency disorder”(NDD) and other ills of modern life. $3 adults, $1.50 kids, no charge for members.
-Dawn to dusk daily.
+Although there are seven Audubon sites in Greenwich, this one encompasses nearly 300 acres and 7 miles of walking trails that meander through wetlands, meadows, hardwood forest and other habitats.
+All the ingredients are here to cure your “nature deficiency disorder”(NDD) and other ills of modern life.

 Greenwich Library Greenwich CT